• Skip to primary navigation

 This hot, cheesy artichoke dip is perfectly tasty as-is, but it's also wonderful with a few additions.
 Here are some blend-in options you might enjoy.
 Stir one or two of these ingredients in before cooking the dip:

-• ½ cup cooked bacon, crumbled
+½ cup cooked bacon, crumbled

-• 2 tablespoons sliced green onions
+2 tablespoons sliced green onions

-• dried dill, about one teaspoon
+Dried dill, about one teaspoon

-• 1 package frozen spinach, thawed and squeezed to remove the water
+1 package frozen spinach, thawed and squeezed to remove the water

-Storage
+Leftovers and Storage

-In the unlikely event that you have leftovers, place any remaining artichoke dip in a covered container and store it in the refrigerator.
+If you have leftovers, place any remaining artichoke dip in a covered container and store it in the refrigerator.
 The dip will stay fresh for 3-5 days.

 Dip in a small bowl with chips and crackers on the side.

-Warm up leftovers in a microwave-safe bowl but sprinkle with a few drops of water on top before placing it in the microwave.
+Pro Tip: Warm up leftovers in a microwave-safe bowl but sprinkle with a few drops of water on top before placing it in the microwave.
 The water helps to create a little steam which helps loosen up the chilled dip.

 Cover and heat at half power for 2-3 minutes, checking at about halfway through the cooking time.
 Stir and serve.